github/opensource.guide/_articles/leadership-and-governance.md

 <aside markdown="1" class="pquote">
   <img src="https://avatars2.githubusercontent.com/u/15000?v=3&s=460" class="pquote-avatar" alt="avatar">
   Whenever somebody sends you a pull request, give them commit access to your project.
-While it may sound incredibly stupid at first, using this strategy will allow you to unleash the true power of GitHub.
-Once people have commit access, they are no longer worried that their patch might go unmerged, causing them to put much more work into it.
+While it may sound incredibly stupid at first, using this strategy will allow you to unleash the true power of GitHub. (...)
+Once people have commit access, they are no longer worried that their patch might go unmerged...causing them to put much more work into it.
   <p markdown="1" class="pquote-credit">
 — @felixge, ["The Pull Request Hack"](http://felixge.de/2013/03/11/the-pull-request-hack.html)
   </p>